On ultrafilter extensions of first-order models and ultrafilter interpretations: Introduction

 for all $A\subseteq X$.
 Easily, the sets are also closed, so the space~$\scc X$ is zero-dimensional.
 Moreover, $\scc X$~is compact, Hausdorff, extremally disconnected (the closure of any open set is open), and the largest compactification of the discrete space~$X$.
 This means that $X$~is dense in~$\scc X$ and every (trivially continuous) map~$h$ of~$X$ into any compact Hausdorff space~$Y$ uniquely extends to a~continuous map~$\wt h$ of~$\scc X$ into~$Y$:

 by letting for all $\mathfrak u\in\scc X$,

-(As usual, $\cl_SA$~is the closure of~$A$ in~$S$, and $f\image A$ is the image of~$A$ under~$f$.)
-The largest compactification of Tychonoff spaces was discovered independently by \v{C}ech~\cite{Cech} and M.~Stone~\cite{Stone}; then Wallman~\cite{Wallman} did the same for $T_1$~spaces (by using ultrafilters on lattices of closed sets); see~\cite{Hindman Strauss,Comfort Negrepontis,Engelking} for more information.
+(As usual, $\cl_S\,B$~is the closure of~$B$ in~$S$, and $f\image B$ is the image of~$B$ under~$f$.)
+The largest compactification of Tychonoff spaces, usually referred to as the {\it Stone--\v{C}ech compactification}, was discovered independently by \v{C}ech~\cite{Cech} and M.~Stone~\cite{Stone}; then Wallman~\cite{Wallman} did the same for $T_1$~spaces (by using ultrafilters on lattices of closed sets); see \cite{Hindman Strauss,Comfort Negrepontis,Engelking} for more information.

 The ultrafilter extension of a~unary relation~$R$ on a~set~$X$ is exactly the basic (cl)open set~$\wt R$, and the ultrafilter extension of a~unary map $F:X\to Y$, where $Y$~is a~compact Hausdorff space (for operations~$F$ on~$X$ we let $Y=\scc X$ as $X\subseteq\scc X$), is exactly its continuous extension~$\wt F$.
 Thus in the unary case, the procedure gives classical objects known since 1930s.
 As for maps and relations of greater arities, several instances of their ultrafilter extensions were discovered only in 1960s.